-Fig 13.
-Bar30 Pressure Sensor

-F. Arduino Mega 2560

-An Arduino Mega 2560 is used to enable the main computer to communicate with sensors, motor speed controllers, servos, cameras, and other devices.
-Data is sent from the sensors to the Arduino Mega using I^2C Communication.
+Fig 9.
+Bar30 Pressure Sensor F. Arduino Mega 2560 An Arduino Mega 2560 is used to enable the main computer to communicate with sensors, motor speed controllers, servos, cameras, and other devices.
+Data is sent from the sensors to the Arduino Mega using I2C Communication.
 The data is converted into a simple variable which is forwarded to the main computer.
 The main computer then uses the variable to make decisions and determine what actions the submarine needs to take next.
 This communication also works in reverse which allows the main computer to send commands to the servos, flight controller, and motor speed controllers.

 Fig 14.
 Arduino Mega 2560

 IV.
+IV.
 EXPERIMENTAL RESULTS

-Testing for this years Oregon Tech Robosub began April 2017.
+Testing for this years Oregon Tech Robosub began April 2018.
 This was the point where the submarine was water worthy.
 The preliminary tests included a bucket and small pool testing for motors and full sub.
 The early sub had a PVC hull with an acrylic window and screw caps on each end.
-This was a stand in hull (Firgue 1.) while our final polycarbonate hull was being completed.
-While testing with this hull we began to write scripts though the Arduino via a USB cable.
+This was a stand in hull (Figure 1.) while our final polycarbonate hull was being completed.
+While testing with this hull we began to write scripts for the Arduino via a USB cable.
 The large pool testing occurred at Ella Redkey pool in Klamath Falls, OR.

-Fig 15.
-Sub with Stand-in Hull

-Once the final hull was completed the testing started to ramp up for time in water.
+Fig 11.
+Sub with top-down view of bank vault style lid Once the final hull was completed the testing started to ramp up for time in water.
 We acquired a small 300-gallon tub to use on campus for small scale testing.
 This allows the team to test any day of the week for as long as we needed.
 It also allows us to present the sub in situations on campus, which is more convenient for professors and students.
 The majority of the testing occurred in our 300-gallon pool on campus (Figure 16), however major tests were conducted in a full size pool.
+The most extensive limitation pertaining to testing was the lack of a resident pool facility on the OIT campus; a community pool off-campus was rented for full scale mobility testing.